Informo/specs/content/information-distribution/source.md

-While waiting for such an update, client implementations **can** display an informative message to their user explaining the nature of the ongoing transition, and **can** offer them the possibility to display the source's (or subsource's) timeline as it would be if the update was already done.
+While waiting for such an update, client implementations **can** display an informative message to their user explaining the nature of the ongoing transition, and **can** offer them the possibility to display the source's (or sub-source's) timeline as it would be if the update was already done.
 This switch of display **must** come from a manual operation from a user who has been informed on the migration.

-Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** display, as the timeline of publications from this source (or subsource), the articles published by the source's (or sub-source's) previous user up to the event which ID matches the `event_id` key from the `prev_user` map, then all articles published after the said event by the source's (or subsource's) new user.
+Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** display, as the timeline of publications from this source (or sub-source), the articles published by the source's (or sub-source's) previous user up to the event which ID matches the `event_id` key from the `prev_user` map, then all articles published after the said event by the source's (or sub-source's) new user.

 {{% notice tip %}}
-If a trust authority certifying the source or subsource that's changing its Matrix user as trustworthy deems it necessary, it can also add the source's (or sub-source's) previous user to its blacklist, as documented [in the related section]({{< ref "/trust-management/trust-authority#blacklisting" >}}).
+If a trust authority certifying the source or sub-source that's changing its Matrix user as trustworthy deems it necessary, it can also add the source's (or sub-source's) previous user to its blacklist, as documented [in the related section]({{< ref "/trust-management/trust-authority#blacklisting" >}}).